coder-academy-students/rails-setup-for-windows/README.md

     Then restart your command prompt windows.
 You will know that it is installed if you type in `npm -v` and see a version number as the response.

-13. To install Rails 5.0 type the command `gem install rails`
+13. To install Rails 5.0 type the command `gem install rails --no-document`

 14. Also type `rails -v` to see that Rails has been installed.